hpi-swa-teaching/SqueakMaps/packages/SqueakMaps-Core.package/SMAWindow.class/README.md

-A SMAWindow provides a UserInterface for Interactions with the Map and has a tiledMapMorph
+A SMAWindow serves as the main model and kernel of SqueakMaps.
+It also provides the specs that are used to build the UI.